ProjectPythia/pythia-foundations/_sources/foundations/github/git-branches.md

 git push --set-upstream origin branchA
 ```

 Thankfully, Git provided this command in the previous error message.
+If you cloned using HTTPS, you will be asked to enter your username and password, as described in [GitHub's PAT Creation page](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ![Set Upstream](../../images/6d-setupstream.png)